kpreiss37/data_projects/README.md

 # Data Projects

-A selection of data projects I have worked on, including analysis, engineering, and modeling.
+A collection of data projects, including end to end pipelines with REST APIs, BigQuery queries transforming data into analytics ready tables, and ML models.

 ## Projects